 - Contracts: short-term commitment of five weeks to five months

 - Timeline: December 13, 2021 through April 30, 2022, with flood-up required in December and preference given to those who flood for longer periods

 - Flooding: Flood and maintain depths between 2-4 inches throughout flooding period

 - In sloping fields, the shallow end should be maintained at approximately 2 inches; the deep end may be greater than 4 inches; however, if possible, cross-field berms should be installed to maximize shallow depths

 - Fields that are uniformly deeper that 4 inches are ineligible

 - Post-harvest stubble management required – a combination of any of the following post-harvest crop stubble treatments and incorporation practices may be used to meet our field condition requirements: burn, chop, roll, bale, single pass disc, single pass chisel, or stomp (see below for examples of suitable and unsuitable conditions)

 - Gradual drawdown required: after the required flooding period (one week of flood up, and a minimum of two weeks of flooding), reduce water levels incrementally over two weeks

 Required Field Conditions

-- Within 5 miles of Sacramento International Airport
+- Within five miles of major airports

 - Most field crops are suitable, including but not limited to wheat and other cereal grains, garbanzo beans, tomatoes, potatoes, sunflower, safflower, corn, rice, or fallow fields